dx1730/uhstudyhabits/Readme.md

 This is a story-based survey that takes you through a day in a life of uhicago student and determine what your study archytype is.
 It will offer some recommendations and find you a perfect study along the way.

 Simply download and host the html file on your localhost(we are trying to move it to studymonke.tech at the moment).
 We hope that this is a nice blend of programatic art, music and creative storytelling for those that stumble upon this.
-We are priotizing the experience here and hopefully you find it as interesting as we found it rewarding to code.
+Feel free to put on some headphoens and hopefully you find it as interesting as we found it rewarding to code.

 (note)
 You can also visit http://studymonke.x10.mx/.
 Although it only works on computers right now.